Walking and Talking: Plot

 Laura and Frank go to a dinner where they hope to reconcile.
-Frank gives Laura his biopsied mole in a box as a present as their last fight involved her anger at him for not getting it checked by a doctor.
+Frank gives Laura his biopsied mole in a box as a present, as their last fight involved her anger at him for not getting it checked by a doctor.
 Laura finds the present disgusting and leaves without making up with him.

 Meanwhile, Amelia goes to see Bill at the video store where she learns that he is dating his ex.
-She goes home where she and Andrew have dinner together and he explains how he broke up with the girl he was having phone sex with.
-He then kisses Amelia and the two sleep together and she gives him the black leather pants that she bought him as a Christmas present that she never gave him since they broke up before Christmas.
+She goes home, where she and Andrew have dinner together, and he explains how he broke up with the girl he was having phone sex with.
+He then kisses Amelia and the two sleep together; she gives him the black leather pants that she bought him as a Christmas present that she never gave him, since they broke up before Christmas.

 Despite the fact that she has not reconciled with Frank, Laura continues to plan her wedding.
-After going to see Amelia after a disastrous meeting with a wedding makeup artist the two end up fighting as Amelia accuses Laura of abandoning their friendship.
-The two finally sit down to reconnect and Amelia tells Laura about reconnecting with Andrew before urging her to go make up with Frank.
+After going to see Amelia after a disastrous meeting with a wedding makeup artist, the two end up fighting as Amelia accuses Laura of abandoning their friendship.
+The two finally sit down to reconnect, and Amelia tells Laura about reconnecting with Andrew before urging her to go make up with Frank.
 Laura takes her advice to heart.

 Laura reconnects with Frank.
 On her wedding day she allows Amelia to do her makeup and hair as they had originally planned.
 Laura tells Amelia that she believes that she and Andrew are going to make it.
 The two leave to go to the ceremony hand in hand.